 Main Project Partner(s): Ningxia State Farm Group (NSFG)

 Type of Intervention: Pilot intervention

-The project will establish a methodology to calculate the carbon benefits from improved land and water resource management practices in dryland agriculture.
-The methods developed will enable NSFG to register a carbon finance project and obtain financial support in exchange for carbon credits.
-In so doing, the project will help provide an economic incentive for the deployment and continued use of water- and fertilizer-saving technologies, specifically related to the viticulture business.
+Summary: The project established a methodology to calculate the carbon benefits from improved land and water resource management practices in dryland agriculture.
+The methods developed is expected to enable NSFG to register a carbon finance project and obtain financial support in exchange for carbon credits that would then help provide an economic incentive for the deployment and continued use of water- and fertilizer-saving technologies, specifically related to the viticulture business.

-Smallholder farmers will be involved in the design of institutional mechanisms and monitoring.
-Farmers will benefit financially through increased incomes from expanded viticulture operations and reduced fertilizer and water input costs.
-Environmental benefits will include reduced water consumption, reduced agricultural pollution of surface and ground water supplies, and improvements in the sustainability of land use.
+Poverty-Environment Linkage: Smallholder farmers were involved in the design of institutional mechanisms and monitoring.
+Farmers benefitted financially through increased incomes from expanded viticulture operations and reduced fertilizer and water input costs.
+Environmental benefits included reduced water consumption, reduced agricultural pollution of surface and ground water supplies, and improvements in the sustainability of land use.

 - Draft methodology for accounting for GHG emission reductions from adoption of improved land and water management practices in viticulture